SteveCorbett/DelphiAndroidIntents/README.md

 # Delphi Honeywell Scanner Demo Using Intents
 ## General Overview
-This repository demonstrates the use of Android Intents to communicate with a Honeywell CT-40 barcode scanner running Android 8.1.0.
+This repository demonstrates using a small Java class to send Android Intents to a Honeywell CT-40 barcode scanner running Android 8.1.0.
 However, the method described can be easily adapted to enable intents to be sent to other Android applications.

+This read-me file also contains step-by-step instructions on how to compile a Java class into a .jar file and include them in a Delphi application.

 Prior to Android 8 (aka Oreo) it was possible to broadcast "implicit" intents to communicate between applications.
 Kind of like "Here's a message, does anyone want to handle it?".
 To send an "explicit" intent to another application requires a few extra steps: